 The rest of the way is pretty much downhill (and muddier than the way up).

 You will pass over a cute little bridge before reaching that point where the trail split on your way up.
 From here just walk back on the trail you started on and passed those mini waterfalls as you head back down to Ambleside.

 More walks from Ambleside in the Lake District

 If you would like another short walk, then I highly recommend the walk to Sweden Bridge.
 There is a bit more uphill for this one, however, it’s only 3.5 miles long and gives you incredible views.
 If you would like to walk even higher up, then you could try the 2.6 mile loop from Ambleside to Todd Crag (it’s that big hill you can see from Ambleside).

-If you want something much longer, you could try this 10.5 mile loop I did from Ambleside to Elterwater.
+The above walks are all on the shorter side, but if you want something much longer, you could try this 10.5 mile loop I did from Ambleside to Elterwater.